 Inclusionary Units shall be completed and occupied no later than the completion and occupancy of the Project’s market-rate units.
 If the Inclusionary Units are not completed as required within that time, temporary and final occupancy permits may not be granted for the number of market-rate units equal to the number of Inclusionary Units that have not been completed.

-Completed all landscaping in compliance with Condition #1 related to or for the portion of the project for which an occupancy permit is requested.
+Completed all landscaping in compliance with Conditions #1-2 related to or for the portion of the project for which an occupancy permit is requested.

 Filed with the Department of Inspectional Services a statement by the Director of Planning and Development approving final location, number and type of plant materials, landscape features, fencing and parking areas related to or for the portion of the project for which an occupancy permit is requested.